 Recently I was in St. Joseph, Missouri, for work.
 It was sad to see streets lined with vacant buildings, the local economy obviously in decline.
 Such is not the case with Zion.
 God establishes Zion.
 He ensures she thrives, is fully inhabited, flourishing.
 The citizens of Zion are immeasurable by human means, but they are plentiful.
 He is adding to her numbers daily, filling her walls with citizens in increasing numbers.

-The leading teacher of religion of his day was completely confused by Jesus’ remark, asking, “how can a man enter his mother’s womb when he is old?”
+The leading religious teacher of his day was baffled by Jesus’ remark.
+He asked, “how can a man enter his mother’s womb when he is old?”
 (John 3:4).
-Jesus is speaking of a spiritual birth, one wrought not by human effort but by a miracle of God.
+He didn’t realize Jesus was speaking of a spiritual birth, one wrought not by human effort but by a miracle of God.
 “For by grace you are saved through faith, and that not of yourselves, it is a gift of God…” (Galatians 2:20).
 We can’t become citizens of Zion on our own.
-We are birthed in Zion by a process over which we have no control, an external spark, completely attributed to the will of God (James 1:18).
+We are birthed in Zion by a process over which we have no control, an external spark, completely attributed to the will of God (John 1:12-13, James 1:18).
 The one who seeks citizenship in Zion must look to the God who dwells there.

 Once you are born in Zion, you become a citizen of Zion.
 Your birth certificate is registered by the Lord Himself.
 As He does so, He conducts a census, counting the citizens of His realm one by one.
 God’s counting is not random nor approximate.
 He is precise and exact, demonstrated in the numbered of martyred souls that appear in the End Times (Revelation 7:4) and in the precise list of names in His mysterious book, the Book of Life (Revelation 21:27).